 Performing the Exercise

-Fortunately, you don't have to be a farmer or go to a farm to be able to perform this exercise.
-All you need are two heavy weight dumbbells, each of which you hold in each hand, and walk a distance that you find comfortable.
+You don't have to go to a farm to be able to perform this exercise.
+All you need are two heavy weight dumbbells, each of which you hold in each hand, and walk a reasonable distance.
 The following steps will tell you exactly how to perform the exercise.

 - Choose an area to walk on that has a flat, even surface.
 It should be free of any obstructions.

-- Ideally, the weights that you carry in your hands should be equal to your body weight.
-However, since you are just starting off, carry weights that are slightly heavier than those you are comfortable with, so that you can feel the pressure.
+- Ideally, the weights that you carry should be equal to your body weight.
+However, to begin with, carry weights that are slightly heavier than those you are comfortable with, so that you can feel the pressure.
 You may use dumbbells or kettlebells to perform the exercise.
-As you perform this exercise regularly, you will be required to increase the weight you carry.
+As you perform this exercise regularly, you should increase the weight you carry.

 - The idea is to carry any kind of weight.
 You too can carry two buckets of water or sand if you don't have dumbbells at your disposal.

 - Place the weights on the floor.
 Keep your shoulders and back straight, with your feet shoulder's width apart.
-Now, lower your body by bending at the knees while keeping your back straight, and pick up the weights in your hands by your side.
+Now, bend your knees while keeping your back straight, and pick up the weights in your hands by your side.
 Avoid slouching or you may develop back problems.
 Wear shoes that can absorb the pressure you are putting on your knees and feet.

 - The first benefit of the farmer's walk is that it strengthens the core muscles.
 Strong core muscles equal a strong body that is less prone to developing injury.